microsoft/FabricRTIWorkshop/docs/workshop.md

 19. Click the 3-dots (...) at the top right of the tile you just created to **Duplicate** it two more times.
 20. Name the 2nd one **Clicks**, set the Data value column to `clicks`, then Apply changes.
 21. Name the 3rd **Click Through Rate**, set the Data value column to `CTR`, then Apply changes.
+22. (Optional) On the "Visual formatting" pange, scroll down and adjust the "Conditional formatting" as desired by clicking "+ Add rule".
 ```
 //Clicks, Impressions, CTR
 let imp =  events